xioTechnologies/IMU-Mocap/Examples/README.md

 # Joint rotations

 Rotations in ~~strikethrough~~ do not typically occur in the human body or wheelchair.
 Vernacular descriptions in parentheses describe rotations from a T-pose starting position, with palms facing down.
+Alpha and gamma angles may range between +/-180 degrees; beta angles must not exceed or approach +/-90 degrees.

 ## Body